SystemCraftsman/java-operator-sdk-demo-yazilimci-gunleri-2023/README.md

 # Java Operator SDK Demo for Yazilimci Gunleri 2023

-Demo for the Developing Kubernetes Operators with Java Operator SDK talk in JavaDay Istanbul 2023
+Demo for the Developing Kubernetes Operators with Java Operator SDK talk in Yazilimci Gunleri 2023

 ## Architecture